 On early Sunday Morning, January 29th, emergency personnel responded to an alcohol-related, one-vehicle crash at the intersection of 170th Ave. and 112th Street in Richmond, Wis.
 Passenger Jordan M. Tulgren was killed in the crash.

-If your child died after using a CVS or Hyland teething tablet containing Belladonna, you may have a wrongful death claim and have the right to sue.
+If your child died after using a CVS or Hyland teething tablet containing Belladonna, you may have a claim and have the right to sue.
 After reports of baby deaths associated with using teething tablets, the U.S. Food and Drug Administration (FDA) did a laboratory analysis of these products and “found inconsistent amounts of belladonna, a toxic substance, in certain homeopathic teething tablets, sometimes far exceeding the amount claimed on the label” (FDA).

 A Buena Vista, Georgia, woman is dead after the motorcycle she was riding crashed into a tractor-trailer truck at Macon and Lynch Road in Midland, the Muscogee County Coroner’s Office said.
 Early reports said the semi-truck failed to yield.
 Local police said that the Freightliner semi-truck turned left at an intersection, failing to yield to the Yamaha motorcycle, which was approaching the same intersection from the opposite direction.